stephensxu/evigilo/README.md

 ### Why not use papertrail or any other db-centric solution?

+#### Micro Service
 We already have a pretty extensive messaging infrastructure at Gogobot and we try to refactor all the non-user-centric-logic out to micro-services.

 It also makes more sense that this code will be external, without cluttering the application with more code.

+#### Flexible

 You can use whatever you want to track changes in your app:

 You can tail logs and POST them to the API, you can use curl, you can use the [gogobot/evigilo_api_consumer](https://github.com/gogobot/evigilo_api_consumer), you have all the flexibility you need to make it count.

+#### Database agnostic

+You can track changes on all your databases (MySQL, Postgres, Mongo, Ms-SQL), as long as you send the `data` field, you can track simply anything you’d like.

+#### Pluggable

+Next on the Roadmap is to make it pluggable so you can ship the changelog anywhere you want or use a different storage engine (more to come on this soon)

 ### Plugins support (0.2.0)